ucsd-cse131-sp17/written-test-2/README.md

 - How references to strings would be represented
 - How an `EStr` expression would be compiled
 - Necessary changes to the `+` and `EGetItem` cases in the compiler
-- How strings would interaction with garbage collection (consider the heap representation)
+- How strings would interact with garbage collection (consider the heap representation)